 Digital manufacturing is here.
-Digital industry needs better products made by smart machines, consuming less energy and reducing production costs.
-But first, above all of these, it needs plant optimization, needs smart plants able to run smart industrial processes.
+The digital industry needs better products made by smart machines, consuming less energy, and reducing production costs.
+But first, above all of these, it needs plant design optimization—it needs smart plants that are capable of running smart industrial processes.

-This article will show a few of the most important factors that should be considered in plant optimization and modernization.
+This article will identify a few of the most important factors that should be considered in plant design and optimization.

-5 Key Factors in Industrial Design and Plant Optimization
+5 Key Factors in Industrial and Plan Design

-- Smart energy buildings, able to use alternative energies like geothermal and solar-power systems for all purposes of industrial buildings
+- Smart energy buildings that are capable of using alternative energies like geothermal and solar-powered systems for all purposes of industrial buildings.

-- Optimized utilities systems, being in close relation with pollution regulations and ecosystem integration
+- Optimized utility systems that are in close relation to pollution regulations and ecosystem integration.

-- Having a smart HVAC system is essential for industrial ecosystems based on energy savings, thermal comfort, air quality and noise standards
+- Having a smart HVAC system is essential for industrial ecosystems—particularly for based on energy savings, thermal comfort, air quality and noise standards.

-- For process engineers it is critical to have a clear vision of plant building infrastructure in relationship with utilities, structural behavior of industrial halls, industrial machines and specific tools, industrial process, flow of materials and logistic operations.
+- For process engineers, it is critical to have a clear vision of the plant building infrastructure in relation to utilities, structural behavior of industrial halls, industrial machines and specific tools, industrial process, flow of materials and logistics operations.

-- Composition and design of individual processes are very important planning steps and will decisively influence the functional efficiency, execution time, investment, and operating costs.
+- The composition and design of individual processes are very important planning steps and will decisively influence the functional efficiency, execution time, investment, and overall operating costs.

 A Permanent Need for Optimization